-VII.
-Jurisdiction Child protection measures are ordered by the child protection author-.
-In general ities at the child's domicile.

-If the child lives with foster parents or otherwise outside the parental family home or if there is risk in delay, responsibility also rests with the authorities of the place in which the child is currently staying.

-If the latter authorities implement a child protection measure, they must inform the authority at the child's domicile.
+- Child protection measures are ordered by the child protection authorities at the child's domicile. - If the child lives with foster parents or otherwise outside the parental family home or if there is risk in delay, responsibility also rests with the authorities of the place in which the child is currently staying. - If the latter authorities implement a child protection measure, they must inform the authority at the child's domicile.